arjanwestdorp/imaginary-client/README.md

 ~~~

 ### Predefined definitions
 You can add predefined sets of manipulations.
-The idea is that you can reuse the same manipulation multiple times through your whole application by defining it only once.
+The idea is that you can reuse the same manipulation multiple times in your whole application by defining it only once.
 ~~~
 $client->define('landscape', function($imaginary){
     $imaginary->width(400)